Lomacar/Ewok/README.md

     <h1>Behold</h1>
     <p>I have no shadow.
 Styles pass right into me.</p>
     <script>
-        const note="You can still have internal, private scripts like this."
+        export const note="You can still have internal, private scripts like this."
     </script>
     <p>
         Alpine, {{interpolation}} and most other Ewok features still work too.